jenilkhatrani/advance_flutter/platform_changer/README.md

 App description
 ## About
-this app is based on contact app like a save contact and call. you can save contact and call and sms saved contact
+ContactApp is a simple and intuitive application designed to manage your contacts efficiently.
+Whether you need to store personal contacts, business associates, or any other important connections, ContactApp provides a seamless experience to keep your information organized and easily accessible.

 ## Feactures

 The Android app lets you
+- Add New Contacts: Easily add new contacts with details like name, phone number, email.
-- Add contact
+- Edit Contacts: Update or modify contact information as needed.
-- adjust themes(dark and light0
-- save contacts
+- Delete Contacts: Remove contacts that are no longer needed.
-- call and message (saved contacts)
+- Adjust theme : dark and light
-- set own profile
+- interface change : use android and ios both in one app